Explore cultural and geographical aspects of China through literature.

 Ask how many of the children have ever heard the story of “Little Red Riding Hood.”
-Ask the children briefly to recount the familiar tale, then tell the class that they are about to hear a Chinese version of the same tale.
-Ask the class to imagine how the story might be the same or different from the (European) version that they are probably familiar with.
+Ask the children briefly to recount the familiar tale, then tell the class that they are about to hear a traditional Chinese tale with similar elements.
+Ask the class to imagine how the story might be the same or different from the European version that they are probably familiar with.

 After Reading Lon Po Po

 Hold a brief discussion about how the two versions of “Red Riding Hood” were, in fact, the same, and how they differed.
 Invite students familiar with both versions to tell which version they liked better, and why.

 Ed Young's illustrations feature contemporary watercolors and pastels on ancient Chinese panel art.
 Ask the class to comment on the effectiveness of combining these techniques — what feelings do Young's illustrations evoke?
 On the board or large chart pad, have children suggest a list of reasons why the illustrations in Lon Po Po are especially scary (e.g., part of almost each illustration is hidden, the illustrator uses lots of dark colors, the eyes in the pictures look frightful or scary, etc.).